-Frank L. Bowman (NAE), Co-Chair, is president of Strategic Decisions, LLC, a private consulting firm that provides governments and organizations with management training and strategic planning expertise.
+Frank L. Bowman (NAE).
+Admiral Bowman is President of Strategic Decisions, LLC, a private consulting firm that provides governments and organizations with management training and strategic planning expertise.
 He retired from the U.S. Navy in December 2004 as a four-star admiral.
-He was director of the Naval Nuclear Propulsion Program and was concurrently deputy administrator-naval reactors in the National Nuclear Security Administration at the Department of Energy (DOE).
+He was Director of the Naval Nuclear Propulsion Program and was concurrently Deputy Administrator-Naval Reactors in the National Nuclear Security Administration at the Department of Energy (DOE).
 In these dual positions, he was responsible for the operations of 103 reactors onboard the U.S. Navy's aircraft carriers and submarines, four training sites, and two DOE laboratories.
-His prior naval assignments include the chief of naval personnel and director of political-military affairs on the Joint Staff.
-Following his Navy career, he was president and chief executive officer of the Nuclear Energy Institute, the nuclear energy industry's policy organization.
+His prior naval assignments include the Chief of Naval Personnel and Director of Political-Military Affairs on the Joint Staff.
+Following his Navy career, he was President and Chief Executive Officer of the Nuclear Energy Institute, the nuclear energy industry's policy organization.
 A graduate of Duke University, Admiral Bowman completed a dual master's program in nuclear engineering and naval architecture/marine engineering at the Massachusetts Institute of Technology (MIT) and was elected to the Society of Sigma Xi.
 He is a recipient of the Robert S. Landauer Memorial Lecture Award for distinguished contributions to the field of radiological physics and radiation health protection.
 He was awarded the honorary degree of Doctor of Humane Letters from Duke University.
 In 2006, Admiral Bowman was knighted by the Queen of England as Knight Commander of the Most Excellent Order of the British Empire in recognition of his commitment in support of the Royal Navy submarine program.
-He also has served on numerous advisory panels, including the MIT Nuclear Engineering Visiting Committee and as an advisor to the Pennsylvania State University's Nuclear Engineering Department.
-His National Research Council service includes being a member of the National Academy of Engineering's (NAE's) Forum on

-Diversity in the Engineering Workforce (1999-2004).
+He also has served on numerous advisory panels, including the MIT Nuclear Engineering Visiting Committee and as an advisor to the Penn State Nuclear Engineering Department.
+His National Research Council service includes being a member of the National Academy of Engineering's (NAE's) Forum on Diversity in the Engineering Workforce (1999-2004).
 More recently, he served as a member of the military advisory board for the 2008 Center for Naval Analyses Corporation report entitled National Security and the Threat of Climate Change.
+Admiral Bowman was elected to the NAE in 2009.

-Antonio J. Busalacchi, Jr., Co-Chair, is director of the Earth System Science Interdisciplinary Center and Professor in the Department of Atmospheric and Oceanic Science at the University of Maryland, College Park.
+Antonio J. Busalacchi, Jr. Dr. Busalacchi is Director of the Earth System Science Interdisciplinary Center and Professor in the Department of Atmospheric and Oceanic Science at the University of Maryland, College Park.
 His research interests include tropical ocean circulation and its role in the coupled climate system, and climate variability and predictability.
 Dr. Busalacchi has been involved in the activities of the World Climate Research Program (WCRP) for many years and currently is chair of the Joint Scientific Committee that oversees the WCRP.
-He previously was co-chair of the scientific steering group for its subprogram on Climate Variability and Predictability.
-Dr. Busalacchi has participated extensively in National Research Council (NRC) activities, including as chair of the Climate Research Committee and the Committee on a Strategy to Mitigate the Impact of Sensor Descopes and Demanifests on the National Polar-orbiting Operational Environmental Satellite System and Geostationary Operational Environmental Satellite Spacecraft, and as a member of the Committee on Earth Studies, the Panel on the Tropical Ocean Global Atmosphere Program, and the Panel on Ocean Atmosphere Observations Supporting Short-Term Climate Predictions.
+He previously was cochair of the scientific steering group for its subprogram on Climate Variability and Predictability.
+Dr. Busalacchi has participated extensively in National Research Council (NRC) activities, including as chair of the Climate Research Committee and the Committee on a Strategy to Mitigate the Impact of Sensor Descopes and Demanifests on the National Polar-orbiting Operational Environmental Satellite System and Geostationary

+Operational Environmental Satellite Spacecraft, and as a member of the Committee on Earth Studies, the Panel on the Tropical Ocean Global Atmosphere Program, and the Panel on Ocean Atmosphere Observations Supporting Short-Term Climate Predictions.
 Dr. Busalacchi currently serves as chair of the NRC Board on Atmospheric Sciences and Climate and as a member of the NRC Committee on America's Climate Choices: Panel on Advancing the Science of Climate Change.